 - Minor changes to the information requirements to be provided to employee representatives.

-- Amended the Employment Rights Bill to double the maximum protective award that an employment tribunal could make from 90 days to 180 days gross pay per affected employee.
-The rationale behind this increase is to deter employers from non-compliance with the obligations and from ‘buying out’ the claims.
+Following a consultation on the issue in 2024, the ERA 2025 will double the maximum protective award that an employment tribunal could make from 90 days to 180 days gross pay per affected employee.
+The rationale for this is to deter employers from non-compliance with the obligations and from ‘buying out’ the claims.

-- Promised to issue further guidance for employers on collective redundancy consultation processes, in recognition of the complexity of the regime.
+- Will issue further guidance for employers on collective redundancy consultation processes, in recognition of the complexity of the regime.
+The February consultation further promises a Code of Practice on collective redundancy obligations and that a consultation will be launched on this.

-- Confirmed that it intends to gather further views on strengthening the collective redundancy framework in 2025.
-The consultation previously noted that the Government may consult in future on doubling the minimum consultation period when an employer is proposing to dismiss 100 or more employees from 45 to 90 days.
+- Intends to gather further views on strengthening the collective redundancy framework in 2025 (although this is still awaited).
+The consultation noted that the Government may consult in future on doubling the minimum consultation period when an employer is proposing to dismiss 100 or more employees from 45 to 90 days.

-The increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime and because this is anticipated to be one of the earlier reforms in the Government’s timetable.
+The increased protective awards will likely be a concern for employers, particularly given the complexity of the current regime and because this is an earlier reform in the Government’s timetable.
 Future Government guidance must be sufficiently detailed to address the regime’s complexities to assuage employers’ concerns that they will not be excessively penalised with increased protective awards for only inadvertent or minor breaches.

 Timing and developments